mmashh/myplanner/README.md

 This project was created as a final project for CMPT 470 Fall 2021 by the following Group 12 members: sza11, deva, mmashur, jacebedo

-## Instructions to Run (docker version)
+## Instructions to Run (docker)

-- Dockerization is not finalized.
-- In case docker does not work properly, please follow the instructions on Development mode section.
+**For windows users, please note that `myplanner/server/entrypoint.sh` has LF ending.**

 1. Navigate to the directory containing `docker-compose.yml`
 2. (Optional) `docker-compose down && docker system prune -f`
 3. `docker-compose build && docker-compose up`
-4. Navigate to http://localhost:3000/ to view the application in your browser.
+4. Navigate to http://localhost:8080/login to view the application in your browser.
-5. Swagger doc is available on http://localhost:5000/apidocs
+5. Swagger doc will be available on http://localhost:5000/apidocs/

 ## Completed Features